 He is a contributing editor to the Weekly Standard and has written for scholarly and popular publications from Telos and the Review of Metaphysics to Foreign Affairs and Commentary to the New York Times, Washington Post, Wall Street Journal and USA Today.
 He is adjunct associate professor at Georgetown University’s Walsh School of Foreign Service, where he teaches a graduate seminar on ethics and decision-making in international politics.

-He established Hoover’s Washington, D.C. office in 2001 and remains based primarily there.
-From 1999 until 2013, he was editor of Policy Review.
+From 1999 until 2013, he was editor of the acclaimed bimonthly Policy Review.
+From 2001 to 2017, he was a research fellow at Stanford’s Hoover Institution.
+He established Hoover’s Washington, D.C. office in 2001.
 Previously, he served in senior editorial positions at the Washington Times and was the founding executive editor of the National Interest and an editor at the Public Interest.

 He has participated in numerous policy study groups, most recently a RAND study commissioned by the Defense Department’s Office of Net Assessment on the future of global order, for which he drafted a working paper on “Global Order and Liberal Overreach.”
 He contributed a chapter on victims’ rights and the International Criminal Court to Mark Lagon and Anthony Arend, editors, Human Dignity and the Future of Global Institutions (Georgetown University Press) and a chapter on “What is the ‘International Community’?” to Chester A. Crocker, Fenn Osler Hampson, and Pamela Aall, editors, Managing Conflict in a World Adrift (U.S. Institute of Peace).
 In modified form, it also appeared as a Council on Foreign Relations Working Paper, “Making Sense of the ‘International Community.’”
 He was principal author of a working paper of the German Marshall Fund of the United States on “Next-Step Pressure Points and Democracy Promotion.”
 He was a member of the Steering Committee of the Princeton Project on National Security and co-chair of its Working Group on Anti-Americanism.
 He contributed the lead chapter, “The Case Against the Case Against Europe,” in Simon Serfaty, editor, Visions of the Atlantic Alliance: The United States, the European Union, and NATO (Center for Strategic and International Studies).
 His article co-authored with Derek Chollet, “A Moral Core for U.S. Foreign Policy,” has been anthologized in G. John Ikenberry, editor, American Foreign Policy: Theoretical Essays (Wadsworth/Cengage Learning).
 He has spoken at Harvard, Princeton, Stanford, Virginia, Indiana, and Texas among other colleges and universities.

-He is a member of the Council on Foreign Relations, the Advisory Council of the Stanley Foundation, the Advisory Board of the Chicago Council Survey, and the advisory group of the Democracy Fund’s project on nationalism and populism in American politics.
+He is a member of the Council on Foreign Relations, the Advisory Council of the Stanley Foundation, the Advisory Board of the Chicago Council Survey, and the Democracy Fund Voter Study Group.
 He served two terms as an appointee of Secretary of State Condoleezza Rice to the U.S. National Commission for UNESCO.
-He was an advisor on national security to John McCain’s 2008 presidental campaign.
+He was an advisor on national security to John McCain’s 2008 presidential campaign.